Genivia/ugrep/README.md

 ### Search this but not that with -v, -e, -N, -f, -L, -w, -x

     -e PATTERN, --regexp=PATTERN
-            Specify a PATTERN used during the search of the input: an input line is selected if it matches any of the specified patterns.
-            Note that longer patterns take precedence over shorter patterns.
-            This option is most useful when multiple -e options are used to specify multiple patterns, when a pattern begins with a dash (`-'), to specify a pattern after option -f or after the FILE arguments.
+            Specify a PATTERN to search the input.
+An input line is selected if it matches any of the specified patterns.
+This option is useful when multiple -e options are used to specify multiple patterns, or when a pattern begins with a dash (`-'), or to specify a pattern after option -f or after the FILE arguments.
     -f FILE, --file=FILE
             Read newline-separated patterns from FILE.
 White space in patterns is significant.
 Empty lines in FILE are ignored.
 If FILE does not